 In the event of infringing use of the Trademark or Copyright, registration will be required before the owner can initiate any Litigation, and can dramatically simplify issues related to the transfer of those rights through Estate Planning and Administration.
 Copyright registration is very simple and does not typically require the assistance of counsel.
 Trademark registration, however, can be quite complex and confusing, so the assistance of counsel is highly recommended.

-Other forms of Intellectual Property can include Patents, trade secrets, computer software, designs, limited licensing rights of other people's work, franchise rights, and corporate names, among others.
+Other forms of Intellectual Property can include patents, trade secrets, computer software, designs, licensing agreements including limited licensing rights of other people's work, franchise agreements, and corporate names, among others.
 In some cases, Intellectual Property rights can be the most valuable assets of a Business.